 Complainants ask merely that they be charged the rates prescribed by the Commission at the time of sale.
-Because Old North State's Answer admits all of the material facts alleged in the Complaint, this matter can be resolved on the pleadings.
-Therefore, Complainants ask that the Commission deny Old North State's motion to dismiss and simultaneously grant Complainants their requested relief based on the pleadings.
+This matter comes before the Commission on the parties' cross motions: Old North State has moved to dismiss the Complaint and, because Old North State's Answer admits all of the Complaint's material allegations, Complainants have moved for Judgment of the Pleadings.
+The parties agree there are no material factual disputes.
+Therefore, Complainants ask that the Commission grant Complainants their requested relief based on the pleadings (and deny Old North State's motion to dismiss).